 Mary M. Lee is a consultant, attorney, and community advocate in Los Angeles.
+Recently she has been facilitating the development of a regional initiative building leadership and power for young people of color, and she is part of a team supporting the work of the California Reparations Task Force.
 She was formerly the Deputy Director of PolicyLink, a national advocacy organization working to advance racial equity, economic and social justice.
 During her 12-year tenure with PolicyLink, Mary provided research, strategic planning, technical assistance, and training to public and private agencies collaborating to build healthy communities.
 She also co-authored reports and journal articles on developing equitable communities, access to healthy food, the built environment, health as a civil right, and the impact of place and race on health.
 As a practicing attorney with more than 30 years of experience working in communities throughout California, Mary has placed special emphasis on issues of housing, land use and community economic development.
 Her work has always focused on the legal rights of low-income people.
 She began her legal career at the Legal Aid Foundation of Los Angeles (LAFLA) and then joined the Western Center on Law and Poverty as a housing attorney.
 She later returned to LAFLA as Managing Attorney of that agency’s South-Central Los Angeles office.
 She subsequently maintained a private practice focusing on community economic development and housing law, including housing discrimination, landlord/tenant, foreclosure, land use law and civil rights.

 Throughout her career, Mary has provided legal assistance to non-profit, community-based organizations committed to improving the quality of life in low-income neighborhoods.
 She has worked extensively with community groups, particularly in South Los Angeles to revitalize neighborhoods and enhance public participation in the public policy arena.
 Among the projects she has undertaken are strategic revitalization campaigns in the Vermont/Manchester, Hyde Park, and Central City East (commonly known as “skid row”) sections of Los Angeles.